TIBHannover/ConfIDent_schema/project/docs/confident_schema.md

      * [EventSeries➞academic_field](EventSeries_academic_field.md) - A property to describe the scientific subject(s) associated with an academic event series, according to some controlled vocabulary or thesaurus.
 If this is used, its subproperties [Schema Value](schema_value.md) and [Schema Name](schema_name.md) are mandatory.
      * [Event➞academic_field](Event_academic_field.md) - A property to describe the scientific subject(s) associated with an academic event, according to some controlled vocabulary or thesaurus.
 If this is used, its subproperties [schema_value](schema_value.md) and [schema_name](schema_name.md) are mandatory.
  * [at_location](at_location.md) - The location of the academic event.
+ * [colocated_with](colocated_with.md) - A relation to be used to link a series or event to one or more other series or events that share the same location but not the same schedule and that are open to all attendees.
+     * [EventSeries➞colocated_with](EventSeries_colocated_with.md) - A relation to be used to link a series to one or more other series that share the same location but not the same schedule and that are open to all attendees.
+     * [Event➞colocated_with](Event_colocated_with.md) - A relation to be used to link an event to one or more other events that share the same location but not the same schedule and that are open to all attendees.
  * [ConfIDentRecords➞events](confIDentRecords__events.md) - A property to provide a list of academic events within this container.
  * [ConfIDentRecords➞series](confIDentRecords__series.md) - A property to provide a list of academic event series within this container.
  * [➞email](contactPerson__email.md) - The email address of the contact person.